uselagoon/lagoon/docs/using-lagoon-the-basics/going-live.md

 * CNAME at [CloudFlare](https://www.cloudflare.com/)
 * CNAME at [NS1](http://ns1.com)

-If your DNS provider needs an IP address for the root domain, get in touch contact {{ defaults.helpstring }} to give you the load balancer IP addresses.
+If your DNS provider needs an IP address for the root domain, get in touch with {{ defaults.helpstring }} to give you the load balancer IP addresses.

 ## Production environment